katherine-kania/SET-game/README.md

 ### **Rules of the Game**
 The player has the ability to click on 3 cards out of the 12 displayed cards on screen.

-For a winning point (+1), the 3 cards selected must have at least ONE similarity or NONE in the following features:
+For a winning point (+1), the 3 cards selected must have ONE similarity or ALL in the following features:

     - the shape type
     - number of shapes
     - color of shape

-A SET of 3 cards must be eighter **all the same in one feature OR all different in each individual feature**.
+A SET of 3 cards must be only **the same in one feature OR in all the features**.
 Player recieves no point if this is not fulfilled.
 ___
 ### **Approach**
 User accesses the Intro page.